SoftwareAG/c8y-docs/content/web-sdk-for-plugins/widget-plugin.md

 <p class="lead">In this document you will get an overview on how to develop a plugin that adds a new widget to dashboards.</p>

-Before you start working on the widget plugins, we recommend you to take a look at the [introduction](/web/web-sdk-for-plugins#overview) which deals with the basic concepts of applications and plugins as well as an "Hello world!" style demo plugin.
+Before you start working on the widget plugins, we recommend you to take a look at the [introduction](/web-sdk-for-plugins/overview) which deals with the basic concepts of applications and plugins as well as  the "[Hello world!](/web-sdk-for-plugins/hello-world/)" style demo plugin.

 You can find this and all the other plugins described in the documentation inside the repository [cumulocity-ui-plugin-examples](https://bitbucket.org/m2m/cumulocity-ui-plugin-examples).